holoviz/panel/doc/getting_started/core_concepts.md

 ```
 :::

 Sometimes an object has multiple possible representations to pick from.
-In these cases you can explicitly construct construct the desired `Pane` type, e.g. here are a few representations of a `DataFrame`:
+In these cases you can explicitly construct the desired `Pane` type, e.g. here are a few representations of a `DataFrame`:

 ::::{tab-set}